-UB is making progress on multiple fronts towards completing the café in summer 2021:
+UB is making progress on multiple fronts towards completing the café in spring 2022:

 A transformative initiative, One World Café will create a “front door” to the university around and under the existing overhangs of Capen Hall and the Founders Plaza courtyard between Norton Hall and Capen.